Female Inmates In Indiana Pitch Plan To Rehab Empty Houses — And Their Lives

 Kauffman, 70 and a new grandmother, calls herself a "prison gadfly."
 She was one of the first women to graduate from Yale University — before promptly becoming a corrections officer.
 She said she became fascinated by incarceration after the 1971 revolt at Attica Correctional Facility in New York.

-She has also written a book about the toll prison takes on the humanity of guards and inmates alike, and became a national expert on white supremacist influences among corrections officers.
+She has also written a book about the toll prison takes on the humanity of guards and inmates alike, and she became a national expert on white supremacist influences among corrections officers.
 Kauffman describes herself as politically radical but is highly practical in negotiating with prison officials and navigating byzantine rules to garner support.
 She has a fierce belief in the women's capacity to create, regardless of their crimes.

 "Women in prison aren't thought of as public policy experts," she said.
 "But who knows more than they do about key issues like domestic violence, inner-city 'food deserts,' and what it takes for a mother to survive with her children on the streets of Indianapolis after she is released from prison?"